Pet First Aid

 Bee sting & Spider bite

-Bee stings cause surprisingly significant, severe and life-threatening reactions in dogs.
+Bee stings in dogs cause surprisingly significant, severe and life-threatening reactions.
 Signs can include severe swelling, collapse, vomiting, or shock.
 Facial swelling (as seen below) is a good clue to the origin of the problem.
 Spider bite can cause similar signs and also require attention.
 Neither bees nor spiders should cause death if the dog is seen promptly.

 Bailey was brought down in a hurry when he became off colour and showed this dramatic facial swelling.
 This is a classic bee sting reaction.
 We advise you to go straight to the vet and call us on the way so we can be ready.
 Emergencies are seen immediately.
 An intravenous dose of cortisone plus an antihistamine injection brings the problem under control quickly.

 There are NO tick problems in or near Adelaide (ticks pictured).
 You will often see tick paralysis discussed on national pet shows but please do not be alarmed.
-You must, however, take preventative steps if you travel to tick-infested areas so check with the local vet if you travel to the east coast or north.
+You must, however, take preventative steps if you travel to tick-infested areas so check with the local vet if you travel to the east coast or north or consult our chart showing effective tick prevention.
 Read more at Myth 3: My dog always needs tick protection

 Dog fights and Fox attack